Bethesda Hospital (Ambur): History

-J. Deoderlein, a Christian missionary from the United States, offered such a comprehensive care in Ambur as early as 1907.
+J. Deoderlein, a Christian missionary from The Lutheran Church Missouri Synod-LCMS, United States, offered such a comprehensive care in Ambur as early as 1907.
 A bullock cart was used to provide medical services to the areas surrounding Ambur which was used as a mobile clinic.
 Later in 1921, a 16-bedded Hospital was started by the efforts of Dr. Th.
 Doederlein, an eminent Chicago physician and Two American trained nurses, Miss.
 Angela Rehwinkel and Miss.
 Etta Herold.
 This spark was slow but steady which in later 1986, with a dedicated team of doctors from CMCH Vellore led by Dr A S FENN was envisaged as a multispeciality hospital providing secondary level health care to majority of poor and middle class society in and around Ambur without discrimination of caste, creed and religion.

 Bethesda Hospital is situated in Ambur town, with a population of more than one lakh and is surrounded by approximately 60 village hamlets.
 The hospital housed in a campus area of 35 acres serves the health need of very large segment of the rural populations.
 Patients come from the nearby larger towns such as Vaniyambadi, Pernambut, Gudiyattam, Jolarpet, Natrampalli and Tirupattur.
 People from socially backward areas from districts like Salem, Dharmapuri, Krishnagiri and Kuppam also benefit from this hospital.
 Also service through community Health Programmes at Nayakkaneri and Kattukollai – hill stations reach the people from the interior.